piccoloaiutante/schemaless-postgres/json/Readme.md

   }')
 ```

-a json with double keys:
+a json with duplicated keys:
 ```sql
 insert into person_json(tax_code, attributes) values(